-The Coalition operated as a volunteer organization for the first 2 1/2 years of its existence.
-Employees, board members, and volunteers of the founding member organizations maintained a Web site, raised funds, and issued action alerts on a number of topics, including the Bush Administration's executive order creating the faith-based initiative, the expulsion of atheist Eagle Scout leader Darrell Lambert from the Boy Scouts of America, and DirecTV's granting of educational public access channels to televangelists.
+The Coalition operated as a volunteer organization for the first two and a half years of its existence.
+Employees, board members, and volunteers of the founding member organizations maintained a website, raised funds, and issued action alerts on a number of topics, including the Bush Administration's executive order creating the Faith-Based Initiative, the expulsion of atheist Eagle Scout leader Darrell Lambert from the Boy Scouts of America, and DirecTV's granting of educational public access channels to televangelists.

 The Board of Directors, led by president Herb Silverman, continued to meet at least twice a year, laying the foundation for later growth and operations.
 Advisory board members were selected and individuals within the Washington, DC lobbying community were consulted for guidance.